Fos44/Study/README.md

 # Study
-Math Prog.
-Here are some methods for finding the minimum point of a function in the Go programming language
+Here some of my simple projects